ufs-community/land-DA_workflow/docs/source/TechnicalOverview.rst

 Supported Systems for Running Land DA
 ****************************************

-Four levels of support have been defined for :term:`UFS` applications, and the Land DA system operates under this paradigm:
+Four levels of support have been defined for :term:`UFS` applications, and the Land DA System operates under this paradigm:

 * **Level 1** *(Pre-configured)*: Prerequisite software libraries are pre-built and available in a central location; code builds; full testing of model.
 * **Level 2** *(Configurable)*: Prerequisite libraries are not available in a centralized location but are expected to install successfully; code builds; full testing of model.